 You may be tempted to put off treatment if you’ve recently been diagnosed with peripheral artery disease or suspect you have it.
 Peripheral artery disease, or PAD, is marked by plaque buildup in the arteries that causes decreased blood flow to the lower extremities.
 Moderate cases often require minimally invasive procedures such as stent placement or angioplasty to widen narrowed passageways.

 The procedures are short and need little recovery time, but you may still feel hesitant to take time off work or skip a planned vacation with friends.
 Whatever the case, it’s important to understand the risks associated with leaving PAD untreated.
-It may be time to schedule a visit with one of our board-certified vascular specialists at USA Vascular Centers to learn more about PAD therapy.
+It may be time to schedule a visit with one of our trusted vascular specialists at USA Vascular Centers to learn more about PAD therapy.

 What are the Consequences of Peripheral Artery Disease Going Untreated?